Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 4. Attracts Investors and Lenders

-Comparing profit and loss statements over different years helps identify improvement or decline.
+Comparing Profit and Loss Accounts over different years helps businesses identify improvement or decline in performance.

 Meaning of a Balance Sheet

-A Balance Sheet shows the financial position of a business at a specific date.
+A Balance Sheet shows the financial position of a business at a specific point in time.

-While the trading account and profit and loss account show performance over time, the balance sheet shows what the business owns and owes at a particular moment.
+Unlike the Trading Account and Profit and Loss Account, which measure performance over a period, the Balance Sheet shows what the business owns and owes on a particular date.

 1. Assets